DarkWiiPlayer/moonxml-old/readme.md

 #### `print`

-`print` can be used within moonxml function to insert raw text to the output IO.
+`print` can be used within moonxml function to add raw text to the output IO.

 The text that is output is not escaped and could result in invalid documents.
 See also `escape`.

+What's more, print is actually the function passed to the template when using it, so it may do all kinds of things, like adding its arguments to a buffer or even sending them to a client.
+A more precise way to think of it may be that it adds its argument to the output stream, whatever that may be.

 Example: